Maimonides

 A mikvah is sometimes described as a ritual bath.

-Judaism makes a real distinction between praying alone and praying as a community.
+Judaism makes a clear distinction between praying alone and praying as a community.

 The word mitzvah is widely used in English, but usually in a softened form that hides...